7PH/io-filter/README.md

     })
 });
 console.log("Test 1 ->", filter.mask(o));
-/*
-Will output:
-    Test 1 -> { message:
-       { testRegExp: 'the string',
-         testNumber: true,
-         testValueType: [ 1, 2, 3 ],
-         testExists: 'I exist' } }
-Note that 'testIgnoredValue' is ignored and omitted in the return value */
+// 'testIgnoredValue' will be ignored and omitted in the returned value

 /** Tests results */